How can I copy all objects from one Amazon S3 bucket to another bucket?

 1. Verify the contents of the source and target buckets by running the following commands:

-Note: Update the command to include your source and target bucket names.
+Note: Update the list command to include your source and target bucket names.

 2. Compare objects that are in the source and target buckets by using the outputs that are saved to files in the AWS CLI directory.
 See the following example output:

-Update existing API calls to the new bucket name
+Update existing API calls to the target bucket name